italiangrid/storm/webdav-guide.md

 <a name="installconf">&nbsp;</a>
 ### Service installation and configuration

 The WebDAV interface is provided by StoRM GridHTTPs component.
-Therefore, if you want to install a WebDAV access point to your data you have to install StoRM GridHTTPs metapackage RPM (don't forget to satisfy all the [pre-requisites shown in the sys-admin guide](sysadmin-guide.html#installationguide) before):
+Therefore, if you want to install a WebDAV access point to your data you have to install StoRM GridHTTPs metapackage RPM (do not forget to satisfy all the [pre-requisites shown in the sys-admin guide](sysadmin-guide.html#installationguide) before):

 	  [~]# yum install emi-storm-gridhttps-mp